Andrew Clinch

 Andrew Daniel Clinch MD JP (28 November 1867 – 1 February 1937), was an Irish rugby union forward who played club rugby for Dublin University and international rugby for Ireland and the British and Irish Lions.

 Biography

 Educated at Belvedere College S.J.
 Andrew Daniel (Coo) Clinch represented Leinster, Ireland and the British and Irish Lions in a distinguished playing career and later became president of the Irish Rugby Football Union.
 He was a member of the squad on the 1896 British Lions tour to South Africa.

-His son, James ("Jammie") Clinch, also played rugby for Ireland and the British and Irish Lions.
+His son, Jammie Clinch, also played rugby for Ireland and the British and Irish Lions.